jellysquider/rdr2-comparison-tool/README.md

 You are welcome to create a pull request even if you want to improve something as small as the text style as long as it adheres to RDR2 design scheme :)

+## Disclaimer
+The design of the website follows the design of the game, I do not claim ownership of any of the assets I used (as such items' data is from [Fandom](https://reddead.fandom.com/wiki/Weapons_in_Redemption_2), fonts from [GTAFORUMS' user Peter1501](https://gtaforums.com/topic/927728-rdr-2-fonts/), icons from [FontAwesome](https://fontawesome.com/) and other styles from the game itself).

 ### To-Do:

 #### UI, UX, and styles